-Students who minor in Latin American Studies can focus on Portuguese language and Brazilian culture.
+Students in the LACLxS minor can focus on Portuguese language and Brazilian culture.
 This concentration provides students with advanced training in the Portuguese language and in the diverse cultural and literary worlds of Brazil, Portugal, and the Portuguese-speaking countries of Africa and Asia.
 The minor also fosters deep understanding of Brazilian politics, economy, society, and culture.

 Faculty help students master key components of the Portuguese language that enable rich and complex expression, such as linking words, idioms, and registers of style, as well as to appreciate grammatical differences between Portuguese, Spanish, and English.